sameerkatija/web-development-notes/README.md

 - Correcting any errors or improving the clarity of notes.

 ## How to Contribute

+> This is outdated, will be updated soon!

 Contributions are welcome!
 Since this repository contains multiple branches for different sets of notes, please follow these steps to contribute: